getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 Fixes MYAPP-317
 ```

-You can also resolve issues with pull requests by including `fixes <SENTRY-SHORT-ID>` in the title or description.
+You can also resolve issues with pull requests by including `fixes &lt;SENTRY-SHORT-ID&gt;` in the title or description.

 When Sentry sees this, we’ll automatically annotate the matching issue with a reference to the commit or pull request, and, later, when that commit or pull request is part of a release, we’ll mark the issue as resolved.